AckerlyXu/heima/articles/media-services/media-services-portal-creating-live-encoder-enabled-channel.md

 1. In the [Azure portal](https://portal.azure.cn/), select Media Services and then click on your Media Services account name.
 2. Select **Live Streaming**.
 3. Select **Custom create**.
 This option will let you create a channel that is enabled for live encoding.

     ![Create a channel](./media/media-services-portal-creating-live-encoder-enabled-channel/media-services-create-channel.png)
 4. Click on **Settings**.

     1. Choose the **Live Encoding** channel type.
 This type specifies that you want to create a Channel that is enabled for live encoding.
 That means the incoming single bitrate stream is sent to the Channel and encoded into a multi-bitrate stream using specified live encoder settings.
-For more information, see [Live streaming using Azure Media Services to create multi-bitrate streams](/documentation/articles/media-services-manage-live-encoder-enabled-channels/).
+For more information, see [Live streaming using Azure Media Services to create multi-bitrate streams](./media-services-manage-live-encoder-enabled-channels.md).
 Click OK.
     2. Specify a channel's name.
     3. Click OK at the bottom of the screen.

 5. Select the **Ingest** tab.

     1. On this page, you can select a streaming protocol.
 For the **Live Encoding** channel type, valid protocol options are:

         - Single bitrate Fragmented MP4 (Smooth Streaming)
         - Single bitrate RTMP
         - RTP (MPEG-TS): MPEG-2 Transport Stream over RTP.

-		For detailed explanation about each protocol, see [Live streaming using Azure Media Services to create multi-bitrate streams](/documentation/articles/media-services-manage-live-encoder-enabled-channels/).
+        For detailed explanation about each protocol, see [Live streaming using Azure Media Services to create multi-bitrate streams](./media-services-manage-live-encoder-enabled-channels.md).

         You cannot change the protocol option while the Channel or its associated events/programs are running.
 If you require different protocols, you should create separate channels for each streaming protocol.

     2. You can apply IP restriction on the ingest.

         You can define the IP addresses that are allowed to ingest a video to this channel.
 Allowed IP addresses can be specified as either a single IP address (e.g. '10.0.0.1'), an IP range using an IP address and a CIDR subnet mask (e.g. '10.0.0.1/22'), or an IP range using an IP address and a dotted decimal subnet mask (e.g. '10.0.0.1(255.255.252.0)').

         If no IP addresses are specified and there is no rule definition then no IP address will be allowed.
 To allow any IP address, create a rule and set 0.0.0.0/0.

 6. On the **Preview** tab, apply IP restriction on the preview.
 7. On the **Encoding** tab, specify the encoding preset.

     Currently, the only system preset you can select is **Default 720p**.
 To specify a custom preset, open a Microsoft support ticket.
 Then, enter the name of the preset created for you.

+>[!NOTE]
->[AZURE.NOTE] Currently, the Channel start can take up to 30 minutes.
+> Currently, the Channel start can take up to 30 minutes.
 Channel reset can take up to 5 minutes.

 Once you created the Channel, you can click on the channel and select **Settings** where you can view your channels configurations.

-For more information, see [Live streaming using Azure Media Services to create multi-bitrate streams](/documentation/articles/media-services-manage-live-encoder-enabled-channels/).
+For more information, see [Live streaming using Azure Media Services to create multi-bitrate streams](./media-services-manage-live-encoder-enabled-channels.md).

 ## Get ingest URLs
 Once the channel is created, you can get ingest URLs that you will provide to the live encoder.
 The encoder uses these URLs to input a live stream.